 - Which innovations in technology, delivery, and financing can best expand access to family planning and safe abortion, especially among poor women?

-LSHTM´s focus is mostly on Research Theme 1: Understanding the determinants and consequences of unintended pregnancy with particular focus on the unmet need for family planning.
-Some key activities are concerned with:
+While Research has being carried out under 5 main themes, LSHTM´s focus was mostly on Research Theme 1: Understanding the determinants and consequences of unintended pregnancy with particular focus on the unmet need for family planning.
+Key activities were concerned with: